 Disclosure of personal data to third parties

-PROTECTION UNIT SA shall not disclose your personal data to third parties, except where this is necessary in connection with the provision of products and/or services and in particular, but not limited to:
+PROTECTION UNIT LTD shall not disclose your personal data to third parties, except where this is necessary in connection with the provision of products and/or services and in particular, but not limited to: